Insertion Machine Comparison: Electric vs. Hydraulic

 Electric insertion machines use a servo motor-driven ball screw to generate force and move the ram that holds the punch.
 The ball screw is a mechanical device that converts rotational motion into linear motion with high accuracy and efficiency.
 Electric insertion machines have several benefits over hydraulic ones.

-PressOne Electric Insertion Machine, close up
+PressOne Hardware Insertion Machine, close up

 PressOne Feeder